 Why latest Patrick Roberts reports could be wide of the mark as Sunderland and Wigan Athletic eye deal

+Sunderland AFC transfer gossip: Why latest Patrick Roberts reports could be wide of the mark as Wigan Athletic eye deal

 The Black Cats continue to be linked with a deal for Patrick Roberts.